kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 A destination is allowed to receive a flow if and only if at least one of the following cases is true.
 1. The destination is not a Pod.
 2. The destination is a Pod and the source IP address belongs to the Pod's Node.
-3. The destination is a Pod that is selected by at least one NetworkPolicy for wich both (a) `policyTypes`, after the defaulting rules are applied, includes `Ingress`, and (b) at least one `ingress` rule allows the flow.
+3. The destination is a Pod that is selected by at least one NetworkPolicy for which both (a) `policyTypes`, after the defaulting rules are applied, includes `Ingress`, and (b) at least one `ingress` rule allows the flow.
 4. The destination is a Pod that is not selected by any NetworkPolicy for which `policyTypes`, after the defaulting rules are applied, includes `Ingress`.